lloyddarantan/Operating-System---Final-Project/README.md

 Instructions on running the program:
-1. The system asks the user to create an account, the user needs to input first name, last name, and create a PIN.
+1. The system asks the user to create an account, the user needs to input first name, last name, and create a PIN thats 4 digit long.
 2. After account creation, the system will display account name and bank number.
 3. The user will input the bank number generated and the pin.
 4. After logging in, the system will select if they want to withdraw, deposit and also view the balance.
+The options are 1-4.
+5. Entering 1 will direct you to the